 Sophie Poirey, Lecturer at the University of Caen.

 Guernsey based speakers have included:

-Charles Parkinson, founding member of GILA and former Minister of Treasury and Resources for the States of Guernsey;
+Charles Parkinson, a founding member of GILA and former Minister of Treasury and Resources for the States of Guernsey;

-Sir Geoff Rowland, former Bailiff of Guernsey;
+Sir Geoff Rowland, a former Bailiff of Guernsey;

-Sir John Foley, his Excellency, the Lieutenant-Governor of Guernsey;
+Sir John Foley, His Excellency, the Lieutenant-Governor of Guernsey;

-Talmai Morgan, former director general of the Guernsey Financial Services Commission and a former President of GILA.
+Talmai Morgan, a former director general of the Guernsey Financial Services Commission and a former President of GILA.

 Guernsey law lectures have included topics such as Guernsey’s constitutional relationship with the United Kingdom, the All Crimes legislation, Employment Protection legislation (and the dangers of the office Christmas party!), the workings of the Ecclesiastical Court and the making of Guernsey wills, the effect of European Union Law on Guernsey, the future of customary law in Guernsey and a talk about Magistrates and the challenges their work presents.